department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 - Resided in the U.S. at the time of death, **and**
 - Was naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”).

-### Burial benefits covered
+### Eligibility for certain burial benefits

 Hmong Veterans are eligible for burial in a national cemetery and a headstone or marker.

-But they aren't eligible for these other burial benefits:
+But these other burial benefits aren't included:
 - Medallion
 - Memorial headstone
 - Burial flag